Magdalinprincy/Magdalinprincy/README.md

 👋 Hello, I'm Princy!

-- MERN Full-Stack Developer | Aspiring Data Scientist
+- MERN Stack Developer | Aspiring Data Scientist
 - Experienced in data science, analytics, and proficient with tools in the field.
 - Strong grasp of front-end technologies like React.js.
 - Eager to expand my skill set and collaborate on data-driven projects.